-Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Changes since Board on 27 February 25 Lack of Active Asset Management of Stock management for the Council Stock.
-Whilst we have a asset management system (PIMSS) for housing asset stock data, we do not have full understanding of the performance of an asset from a social, 02/10/2024: Berneslai Homes does not currently have an assets assessment framework for monitoring performance of the Council stock.
+Title of Risk Description Assessment Risk Owner Status: Impact: Response Rating Level of Concern since previous review Risk Appetite Changes since Board on 27 February 25 Lack of Active Asset Management of Stock 02/10/2024: Berneslai Homes do not currently practice active asset management for the Council Stock.
+Whilst we have a asset management system (PIMSS) for housing asset stock data, we do not have full understanding of the performance of an asset from a social, economic and environmental basis.
+To ensure effective use of the stock, it is necessary to develop and implement an agreed approach, in conjuction with the use of a suitable platform (NEC Phase 2 Assets Module) to support specific asset reviews (stock option appraisal) in the future.
+This will allow BH to be informed decision making persepctive and for 30 yer business and investment planning.
+02/10/2024: Berneslai Homes does not currently have an assets assessment framework for monitoring performance of the Council stock.
 NEC Phase 2 and impelmentation of the assets module will provide this function going forward.
 Executive Director of Property Services Actual Potential Important Same Concerned > Technology and Innovation Risk title slightly changed to describe the risk better.
 Added 'Lack of' We don't have the appropriately skilled and motivated workforce to deliver services effectively which meet statutory and regulatory requirements.
-Workforce resilience - motivation, wellbeing (sickness absence) Workforce skills - competencies Impact - recruitment and retention - increased workload Issues with recruitment and retention Sickness levels / mental wellbeing Impending competency and conduct standard Employee feedback Increased turnover Executive Director of Resources Potential Actual Important Same Concerned > Employment and Training No changes requirements Building Safety, decent homes. •Reputational concerns due to new Regulatory approaches by the Housing Ombudsman and the Regulator for Social Housing - TSMs, neighbourhood agenda / investment in neighbourhoods •We do not have the most effective software to do this. •The Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 come into force on 1 October 2022.
-A change and strengthening in regulatory approach is being implemented nationally, including the professionalism agenda (CIH).
+That we don't have appropriate resourcing levels in the workforce Workforce resilience - motivation, wellbeing (sickness absence) Workforce skills - competencies Impact - recruitment and retention - increased workload 18.03.25: Restructure creates uncertainty which may have an impact - loss of key staff Issues with recruitment and retention Sickness levels / mental wellbeing Impending competency and conduct standard Employee feedback Increased turnover Executive Director of Resources Potential Actual Important Same Concerned > Employment and Training No changes Failure to meet increasing and changing regulatory requirements A change and strengthening in regulatory approach is being implemented nationally, including the professionalism agenda (CIH).
 New regulations expected in early 2025 on Awaab's Law (Oct-25), Decent Homes 2 and introduction on competency and conduct standard 27.02.25: Grenfell - 49 of the recommendations are being "accepted in full" by the government and other responsible organisations.
-Chief Executive Potential Potential Important More Concerned ∧ Averse Hearing Customers No changes The health and safety of staff Statutory H&S requirements - Safe working practices to keep staff safe Failure to implement policies and procedures and associated communications / training.
-Flone working / personal safety / violence and aggression 04.03.25: Ongoing increase in reports of violence and aggression by staff.
+Chief Executive Potential Potential Important More Concerned A Hearing Customers No changes The health and safety of staff Statutory H&S requirements - Safe working practices to keep staff safe Eailure to implement policies and procedures and associated communications / training.
+Eone working / personal safety / violence and aggression 04.03.25: Ongoing increase in reports of violence and aggression by staff.
 Failure to comply with H&S legislation could result in injury or death and associated business risks.
 Executive Director of Resources Potential Potential Important Same Concerned > Keeping Tenants Safe Removed the risk of H&S to tenants from this risk as covered within risk of failure to meet increasing and changing regulatory requirements, which already focuses on compliance and tenant safety.
 Not meeting the changes required from the EPC Reform Govt has announced consultation on energy performance on building framework.
 This reform will impact how EPCs are developed based on proposed changes to methodology.
 This will potentially impact the EPC data we hold for our Council stock and future plans in relation to the sustainability agenda.
 Govt changes re EPC.
 Executive Director of Property Services Potential Potential Important Same Concerned > Averse Risk added 07.03.25 due to Govt announcement.